About Me

 Overview

-I am an associate professor of sociology, co-director of advanced methodologies, and co-director of the Kernan experimental social science lab at Purdue University.
+I am the dean's associate professor of the college of liberal arts in the departments of Sociology and Statistics (by courtesy) at Purdue University.
+I am also a founder and co-director of the The Methodology Center at Purdue and a founder and co-director of the Kernan Experimental Social Science Lab.
 My research and education spans sociology, psychology, and statistics.
-I am a quantitative methodologist with work on categorical data analysis, experimental design, and latent variable modeling.
-My substantive work focuses on gender and sexuality and the social factors that affect health and well-being.
+I am a quantitative methodologist specializing in categorical data analysis, data visualization, latent variable modeling, and experimental design.
+I am also a social psychologist and use theories of identity, status, and stereotyping to understand (a) how social categories impact how we view ourselves and how others view and treat us, and (b) the social factors that influence health and well-being.
 Both my substantive and methodological work includes a diverse array of quantitative methods including survey experiments, lab experiments, representative survey data, longitudinal surveys, and simulation-based approaches.

 My work has appeared in the American Sociological Review, Social Problems, Sociological Methodology, Social Psychology Quarterly, Sociological Science, Social Science & Medicine, Social Science Research, Journal of Marriage and Family, and other peer-reviewed journals.
-My research has been supported by the National Science Foundation, the Russel Sage Foundation, Time-Sharing Experiments for the Social Sciences (TESS), the Kinsey Institute, the American Sociological Association’s social psychology section, and others.
+My research has been supported by the National Institutes of Health, the National Science Foundation, the Russel Sage Foundation, Time-Sharing Experiments for the Social Sciences (TESS), the Kinsey Institute, the American Sociological Association’s social psychology section, and others.

 I am firmly committed to open science and reproducibility.
 Thus, I freely share the data, code, and replication files for all of my research projects as well as for all courses, seminars, and workshops I teach.